 Pros of Contract Factoring

-- Less expensive service: Most invoice factoring companies we reviewed offer higher advance rates and lower factor rates with contract factoring.
-Long-term contracts represent a lower risk for the factoring company and more evenly distribute the information discovery costs required for onboarding new customers.
+- Less expensive service: Long-term contracts represent a lower risk for the factoring company and more evenly distribute the information discovery costs required for onboarding new customers.

 - Guaranteed credit for a set term: Companies engaging in long-term projects want the peace of mind that credit will be available through the project, making contract factoring an ideal solution.